mypham14/yelp-review-nlp/README.md

 * What factors lead to business success?
 * What are the most important concerns for customers?

-Sentiment Analysis will identify top 10 business relevant words in positive or negative reviews.
+Sentiment Analysis will identify top 10 business relevant words in positive, neutral or negative reviews.
 This project will focus on what makes a good restaurant, what concerns customers, and make recommendations for future improvent.
 For customer needs, Review Text and Star Rating provide an excellent basis to identify their concerns.
 We will use Business Closure (is_open) as the determining factor of business success.

 Data source: https://www.kaggle.com/yelp-dataset/yelp-dataset/version/6